Ramshackled: Background and recording

 White had worked with Pete Kirtley and Kenny Craddock in the Alan Price Set and Happy Magazine.
 White, Kirtley, Craddock and Colin Gibson then worked together in the short-lived Griffin in 1969.
-In the early 1970s, White, Kirtley, Craddock, Gibson and Bud Beadle played together in unsigned band Simpson's Pure Oxygen.
+In the early 1970s, White, Kirtley, Craddock, Gibson and Bud Beadle played together in an unsigned band called "Simpson's Pure Oxygen".
 Craddock was also in the second line up of Lindisfarne who released two albums between 1973 and 1975.
 For his debut solo album, White brought Kirtley, Craddock, Gibson and Beadle back together.

 Fellow Yes members, Jon Anderson and Steve Howe, guested on "Spring: Song of Innocence".
 Gibson and wind player Bud Beadle also appeared on Steve Howe's own solo album from the same period, Beginnings.
 Although he does not appear on the album, Patrick Moraz has a cameo in the promotional video.

 Yes subsequently toured in 1976, with initial dates of the tour including material from the members' solo albums, including "One Way Rag" and "Song of Innocence", but these were soon dropped.